hellotdpaas/aws-saa-c03/readme.md

   - A. Use Amazon Redshift to load all the content into one place and run the SQL queries as needed.
   - B. Use Amazon CloudWatch Logs to store the logs.
 Run SQL queries as needed from the Amazon CloudWatch console.
   - C. Use Amazon Athena directly with Amazon S3 to run the queries as needed.
-Most Voted
   - D. Use AWS Glue to catalog the logs.
 Use a transient Apache Spark cluster on Amazon EMR to run the SQL queries as needed.

   C